Anna Ihle, "Pauses of saliva and milk, bodies of water" (detail) 2021

 Work ethics, time management and work motivation are themes Anna Ihle explores, from a Nordic protestant perspective, both through manual work and conversations.

-Since graduating Konstfack in Stockholm, group shows include «Open House» at Konsthall C, «Hardware» at Art Lab Gnesta, «Precarious: On the Aesthetics and Ethics of New Labour» at The Museum of Work (Norrköping) and “The Poetics of Pressure and Flow” (2022) at Västerås Art Museum in Sweden, and solo shows in Norway at Fotogalleriet, RAM Gallery and Podium in Oslo.
+Since graduating Konstfack in Stockholm, group shows include «Open House» at Konsthall C, «Hardware» at Art Lab Gnesta, «Precarious: On the Aesthetics and Ethics of New Labour» at The Museum of Work (Norrköping) and “The Poetics of Pressure and Flow” (2022) at Västerås Art Museum in Sweden and the opening exhibition at the National Museum of Norway.
+Solo shows include Fotogalleriet, RAM Gallery and Podium in Oslo.
 Ihle has attended the Jan Van Eyck Academie, and collaborates with artist Addoley Dzegede for «Ask Addoley + Anna», in advice-podcast-format.

 Anna Ihle’s residency is realised with support from the Nordic Culture Point.